mn-cs/successfactors-data-pipeline/README.md

 ├── notebooks            <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
+│   └── sql_connections  <- Database connection examples and methods in Jupyter Notebook
 │
 ├── pyproject.toml       <- Project configuration file with package metadata for │                         successfactors and configuration for tools like black